 Due dates are set for all homework, quizzes, and tests.
 If students do not make the deadlines, those grades become zero.
 I plan on dropping a couple of the lowest homework grades at the end of the semester.
 Each student will be allowed one make-up quiz for the semester in case you accidentally get locked out or you just make a low score.
-Your make-up assignment will need to be completed by 11:59pm on May 2nd.
+Your make-up assignment will need to be completed by 11:59pm on July 5th.
 It is your responsibility to contact me when you've decided which quiz you would like to make up.

-Attendance will be monitored every week.
-If you are counted absent 2 times before April 19th you will be automatically dropped from the course unless you already have 6 drops on your record.
-In that case you will have to stay enrolled and earn a grade at the end of the semester.
-To be counted as present during any given week (a week begins on Monday and ends Sunday night at 11:59pm) you must submit work (can be as little as one problem) on at least one assignment in MyMathLab.
+Attendance will be monitored each week.
+If you are counted absent 2 times before June 21st (the last day to drop the course) you will be automatically dropped from the course.
+If you already have 6 drops on your record you will have to stay enrolled and earn a grade at the end of the semester.
+To be counted as present during any given week you must submit work in at least one MyMathLab homework or submit one chapter quiz.
+A week will begin on Monday and end Sunday night at 11:59pm.